rxcomm/encoDHer/README.md

 This will clone your secret key from the route old1@first.org -> old2@second.org to the new route new1@third.org -> new2@fourth.org.
-When someone wants to use your posted DH public key to send you encrypted email, they will send you their DH public key over any insecure route.
+When someone wants to use your posted DH public key to send you encrypted email, they will send you their DH public key over any insecure channel.
 You can then import their public key and the new route will have a completely different shared secret than the old route does.